BirknerAlex/homeassistant-integrations/README.md

 This integration is for the 1KOMMA5GRAD Heartbeat Device Model 2024 (gen 2).
 If you still using the first generation of the device, this integration will not work for you.

+If you still running the first generation, please take a look into https://github.com/derlangemarkus/1komma5grad_ha.

 ## Contribute

 If you want to contribute to this project, please have a look at the [CONTRIBUTE.md](CONTRIBUTE.md) file.